Cometgerms/Algorithm_Notes/Platinum/Convenx_Hull/Convex_Hull.md

 ### Importance in Convex Hull Algorithms

-In the context of computing the Convex Hull, the cross product helps in identifying the outermost points that form the "hull" of a set of points.
+In the context of computing the Convex Hull, the cross product helps identify the outermost points that form the "hull" of a set of points.
 By iterating over points and using the cross product to check turns at each step, algorithms can effectively "wrap" around the set of points, much like stretching a rubber band around them.
 This simple yet powerful application of the cross product is what makes it indispensable in computational geometry.

 ## Determine whether the line segments are turning left or right